real-DEAL/Breadcrumb/README.md

 documentation of tasks completed (github provides this functionality automatically) and next steps/features in your project backlog so that your collaborators can just dive right in.

-You can use github issues to track both your project's backlog of tasks and fixes and to provide a way to track future goals.
+You should use github issues to track both your project's backlog of tasks and fixes and to provide a way to track future goals.
 You can use labels to organize issues and milestones to group issues together and to visualize your progress.

-Sometimes github issues is not enough, for larger projects or projects with multiple repos, you can use tools like waffle.io allow you to manage github issues with a more powerful interface and can provide a kanban-board-like place to manage your project and workflow.
+You may want to take advantage of a tool like [waffle.io](waffle.io) to manage github issues with a more powerful interface and can provide a kanban-board-like place to manage your project and workflow.

 ##### Contribution Guide

-- [ ] Document your team's git workflow by copying [_CONTRIBUTING.md](_CONTRIBUTING.md) into the root directory of your repo.
-It follows the [forking workflow](https://www.atlassian.com/git/workflows#!workflow-forking).
+- [ ] Document your team's git workflow by copying [_CONTRIBUTING.md](_CONTRIBUTING.md) into the root directory of your repo and editing it suite your needs.
+It follows a [forking workflow](https://www.atlassian.com/git/workflows#!workflow-forking).
-- The [Feature branch workflow](https://www.atlassian.com/git/workflows#!workflow-feature-branch) is another very simple, very popular method.
-- There are several other workflows you can choose from as well, but no matter which you choose, you should always have someone other than the person who wrote the code review it before it's merged into the central repository.
-  - [ ] Read this excellent (and brief) [article about pull requests](https://github.com/blog/1124-how-we-use-pull-requests-to-build-github)
-- Remember, you're welcome to use which ever git workflow you want, [_CONTRIBUTING.md](_CONTRIBUTING.md) is provided here as a suggestion (with the intention of you editing it).
-But whichever workflow you choose, you must document it well, and you __must__ be consistent.

 The provided `CONTRIBUTING.md` advocates for a `git rebase` based workflow instead of a `git merge` based workflow.
 The advantage of a `rebase` based